Clemson-MSE/HemeLB-Carpentries/_episodes/01-why-bother-with-performance.md

 > > ## Solution
 > >
 > > 1.
 Yes, potentially, the more cores and nodes you have, the more work can be
-> >    distributed across those cores...but you need to ensure they are being used!
+> >    distributed across those cores... but you need to ensure they are being used!
 > > 2.
 No, increasing simulation walltime only increases the possible duration the code
 >      will run for.
 It does not improve the code performance.
 > > 3.
 Yes, IO is a very common *bottleneck* in software, it can be very expensive (in